ifte1/Bank-Management/README.md

 - Exception Handling: I tried to handle any exception that can occur in my project.

 #### 6. **Build Management** with any Build System as Ant, Maven, Gradle, etc. (only Travis is perhaps not enough) Do e.g. generate Docs, call tests, etc. ####
+I used pybuilder as a build management tool.
+You can check my successfull build [here](Build/build.png).

 #### 7. Integrate some nice **Unit-Tests** in your Code to be integrated into the Build ####